scroll down to explore

 To keep up with the demand, we cultivate over 125,000 acres in California’s Central Valley through Paramount Farms.
 The warm days and cool nights work in harmony with the region’s natural soils to create the perfect growing climate.
 Paramount carefully tends and harvests each pistachio using the latest sustainable practices.

-Pistachios offer a bevy of nutrients great for overall health, including antioxidants and phytosterols, as well as important vitamins and minerals.
+Pistachios offer a bevy of nutrients great for overall health, including antioxidants, as well as important vitamins and minerals.
 Nearly 90% of the fat found in pistachios is the healthy unsaturated type.
 And they provide more fiber than most other snack nuts.

 In partnership with industry leaders and top universities like UC Davis, Paramount Farms invests heavily in finding ways to improve quality while minimizing the impact on the earth.
 This includes responsible water management, careful soil maintenance and bio-rational pest control that uses naturally occurring compounds rather than dangerous chemicals.